mananshah14/InstagramCommentingBot/README.md

 # InstagramCommentingBot
-It is a automated selinium/python based bot used to comment on various post automatically.
+It is a automated selinium/python based bot used to comment on various  Instagram post automatically.

 # How do you run the above script